cpesar/run-buddy1/README.md

-# run-buddy1
 # Run Buddy, Inc

 ## Purpose
-A website that offers fitness training services.
+A website that offers fitness training services..

 ## Built With
 * HTML